• Skip to main content

 4

-1. Prepare the sauce.
-Combine the garlic sauce ingredients in a small bowl.
-Mix ⅓ cup of chicken broth, 2 tablespoons soy sauce, 1 tablespoon dry sherry, ½ tablespoon rice vinegar, 2 teaspoons sesame oil, and 1 teaspoon chili paste.
-Set aside.
-Mix the cornstarch and cold water separately in a small bowl and set aside too.
+• Garlic Sauce: In a small bowl, whisk together the sauce ingredients: ⅓ cup of chicken broth, 2 tablespoons of soy sauce, 1 tablespoon of dry sherry, ½ tablespoon of rice vinegar, 2 teaspoons of sesame oil, and 1 teaspoon of chili paste.
+Set this bowl aside.

 If you're making rice and it's not quite ready, cover the shrimp with garlic sauce and turn on low to keep warm - the rice should be done shortly!
 When ready, scoop and serve over your rice, and enjoy!